AvantMaker/ESP32_AI_Connect/doc/User Guides/4 Tool Calls Follow-Up Techniques.md

 Tool calls follow-up is a critical part of the function calling process with LLMs.
 By properly executing the requested functions and formatting the results according to the expected structure, you can create powerful AI-driven applications that interact with the physical world through your ESP32.

 The ESP32_AI_Connect library makes this process straightforward by handling the complex API interactions and maintaining conversation context.
 With the techniques described in this article, you can build sophisticated applications that leverage the power of LLMs to control hardware, process sensor data, and interact with users in natural language.

+The library's configuration methods (`setTCSystemRole`, `setTCMaxToken`, `setTCToolChoice`, `setTCReplyMaxToken`, `setTCReplyToolChoice`) give you fine-grained control over how the AI processes your requests and tool calls, allowing you to optimize for your specific use case.

 Remember to always handle errors gracefully, manage memory carefully, and ensure your tool results are formatted correctly to get the best results from your AI-powered ESP32 projects.